 Essential oils that encourage pollinators

 Lavender Essential Oil

 Pollinators Love the scent of Lavender.
-Spray lavender or use a few drops of Lavender essential oils in and around your garden to attract pollinators if you need an extra boost from insects like bees and butterflies.
+Grow lavender or use a few drops of Lavender essential oils in and around your garden to attract pollinators if you need an extra boost from insects like bees and butterflies.